dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 Introduction
 ____________

 The Stat-Analysis tool ties together results from the Point-Stat, Grid-Stat, Ensemble-Stat, Wavelet-Stat, and TC-Gen tools by providing summary statistical information and a way to filter their STAT output files.
-It processes the STAT output created by the other MET tools in a variety of ways which are described in this chapter.
+It processes the STAT output created by the other MET tools in a variety of ways which are described in this section.

 MET version 9.0 adds support for the passing matched pair data (MPR) into Stat-Analysis using a Python script with the “-lookin python ...” option.
 An example of running Stat-Analysis with Python embedding is shown in :numref:`stat_analysis-usage`.